 - In trouble with the law

-- Drop out of school – because of fear they will be killed by rival gang members
+- Drop out of school – because of fear rival gang members will kill them.

 - Withdrawal from family.

-- Risk of injury in a “jump-in” by your own gang.
+- The risk of injury is a “jump-in” by your gang.

 - Drug trafficking/weapons.